curtmorgan3/fight_or_fright/readme.md

       5. Awesome: 1-20
   2. That number is then multiplied by the character's strength score / 10.
     1. For example, a player with a strength of 5 who rolls an 8 will do 9 damage.

+### Health
+  1. A character's health is determined by summing three random numbers 1-4, plus fortitude modifier.

+### Loot
+  1. The player is presented with random loot after each floor is cleared.
+The chances of loot are:
+    1. Poor 80%
+    2. Decent 75%
+    3. Good 50%
+    4. Great 15%
+    5. Awesome 2%
+  2. To determine which quality of loot appears, add the players luck modifier.

+### Leveling Up
+  1. Increment vitality by adding a random number 1-6 to fortitude modifier.
+  2. The player adds a single point to any of his core attributes.